devrubinho/rubinho-install-dev/readme.md

 ### 🐛 Known Issues

-- Some protected system directories may show "Permission denied" even with sudo (this is normal due to System Integrity Protection)
+- Some protected system directories may show "Permission denied" even with sudo
+  - **macOS**: This is normal due to System Integrity Protection (SIP)
+  - **Linux**: Some system directories may be protected by SELinux or AppArmor

 - Docker cleanup requires Docker to be running